andrewalumkal/SQLBlobShipping/README.md

 Replay SQL Backups from blob (managed backups) to target servers.

 This tool provides a seamless way to replay log backups to multiple targets.
 This is useful when setting up a complex AlwaysOn set up / migration, especially for larger databases that may take hours to auto seed.
-Currently only supports source databases that are configured with [SQL Server Managed Backup to Azure](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-managed-backup-to-microsoft-azure?view=sql-server-2014).
+Currently only supports source databases that are configured with [SQL Server Managed Backup to Azure](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-managed-backup-to-microsoft-azure?view=sql-server-2014) or a [central backup server solution](https://github.com/andrewalumkal/SQLBackupHistoryETL).
 A logging table is used to track last applied log on a given target.

+This solution can also be used to restore and recover the latest available full backup for integrity checks.
+Just use the `-RestoreWithRecovery` switch when calling `Restore-LatestFullBackup`

 Requires the `SqlServer` module.

+Optionally requires `Invoke-SqlCmd2` if using an Azure SQL DB as a [central backup history server]((https://github.com/andrewalumkal/SQLBackupHistoryETL)) with certificate authentication.

 ## Example Usage